 For this cabbage dish I decided to fall head first down the notion of red, adding radicchio and red onions.
 The stovetop braising softens the bitterness of the lettuce and the sharpness of the onion, but they do contribute wonderful layers of flavor to the dish.
 A little sweetness coming from the honey and the orange juice, a bit of tartness from the lemon, and a bit of both from the balsamic vinegar.

-A gorgeous side dish and a great companion to a roast meat.
-This dish is perfect for Jewish holidays like Rosh Hashanah.Tweet This
+Spicy Braised Radicchio and Red Cabbage with Citrus: A gorgeous side dish & great companion to a roast meat.
+Perfect for Jewish holidays like Rosh Hashanah.Tweet This

 Seriously, how gorgeous is this dish, and cant you picture it sitting next to a roast of any kind?
 This makes a lot, so make sure to use a big pot or Dutch oven.
 If you don’t have a big group you can easily cut this recipe in half — it does make a lot.
 But I love the leftovers, so I’m always going full batch.